bazelbuild/bazel/site/docs/tutorial/cpp.md

 Then, paste the text into [GraphViz](http://www.webgraphviz.com/).

-If using Linux Ubuntu you can view the graph locally by installing GraphViz and the xdot Dot Viewer:
+Or, if using Linux Ubuntu you can view the graph locally by installing GraphViz and the xdot Dot Viewer:
 ```
 sudo apt update && sudo apt install graphviz xdot
 ```